shreystechtips/pythonbytes/projects/coils/README.md

 If you
 are looking for project work that helps you to reinforce your learning of the basics building blocks of Python this is the place for you.
+Coils are 'simple challenges' here although some of them are perhaps not totally simple.
-Coils are things made by Pythons.
-Here they mean 'simple challenges' and we have two supplies.
-First there are the
-**Projects** listed at cswonders.com.
+We have two sources or supplies of coil projects.
+First there are the **Projects** listed at cswonders.com.
 Second there are the **coils** from the PythonBytes worksheets 1 -- 6.
+We want you to think of coils as Python programs that you write from scratch, from a blank editor page, that run and do something interesting.

 ### Starter Challenges